'Fuseli; Or, A Vindication Of The Modern Prometheus,' is a

 acknowledge that by publishing these materials, such as I have done, I most assuredly threaten the reputation

-of not only myself, but also others; as the Editor is aware of one or more that lives who may be effected
+of not only myself, but also others; as the Editor is aware of one or more lives which may be adversely effected,

-adversely, or at the least, very much harassed by the contents herein.
-However, I have chosen to proceed with
+or at the least, very much harassed by the contents herein.
+However, I have chosen to proceed with the

 manuscript to be of the most vital necessity to bestow a just and lasting legacy for the Artist, Fuseli, and the

 posterity to which he has been now twenty years committed.